Arvoria/RobaseService/docs/introduction.md

 ### Extending Robase and managing your data

-Writing your own manager similar to DataStore2 or ProfileService may seem daunting at first, but as long as you are safe and secure when handling your data, it does not need to be as developed and can simply be a primitive version of them, but take note:
+Writing a custom manager similar to DataStore2 or ProfileService may seem daunting at first, but as long as you are safe and secure when handling your data, it does not need to be as developed and can simply be a primitive version of them, but take note:

 !!! info "Key Information"
     + Cache is a necessity;